metio/seb/content/posts/maven-encoding.md

 - mac
 ---

-To create [Maven](https://maven.apache.org/) projects which can be build on platforms like Linux/Mac/Windows, make sure to specify the encoding of your source code and resource files like this:
+[Maven](https://maven.apache.org/) projects by default use the file encoding of the operating system.
+This can be problematic in case different operating systems with different encoding settings are used to build the project.
+Specify the encoding of your source code and resource files as in the following snippets to fix that problem.

 ```xml
 <properties>